 - People have what they need within themselves to change their self-concept, behaviors, and attitudes.

-Understanding Of The Client's Potential
+Understanding A Client's Overall Potential

 - The desire and need for social connections